 - Leadership workshops with the MIT senior leaders, Sloan and other faculty, and leadership development experts

-The L2L program is structured around 1-2 day-long workshops every 5-6 weeks throughout the L2L program year.
-Workshops are led by MIT senior leaders, Sloan and other faculty, and leadership development experts, and include:
+L2L is structured around 14 daylong workshops throughout the program year.
+Workshops feature MIT senior leaders and leadership development experts, and entail:

 - Applying a theoretical framework for leadership to MIT-specific challenges

 - Engaging in dialogue with MIT senior leaders